 Xbox Series X vs Xbox One X price

 Both Sony and Microsoft are being coy on price with their next-gen consoles, and for good reason.
 The Xbox Series X price and the PS5 price came out on top in a Twitter poll of the most important factors for those looking to pick up a next-gen console.
-Neither company intends to repeat the mistakes of the $599 PS3 in 2006, or that of the original $499 Xbox One.
-Some rumors have suggested the next Xbox will be around $499, but that's just speculation.
+Neither company intends to repeat the mistakes of the widely overpriced ($599!)
+PS3 in 2006, or that of the original $499 Xbox One.
+Some rumors have suggested the next Xbox will be around $499, but that's just speculation for now.

-In other words, we don’t know the price of the next-gen Xbox yet, but head of Xbox, Phil Spencer, has stressed that Microsoft won’t be making the same mistake that crippled their start to the current console generation.
+In other words, we don’t know the price of the next-gen Xbox yet, but head of Xbox, Phil Spencer, has stressed that Microsoft won’t be making the same mistake that hampered its start to the current console generation.
 Speaking with The Verge, Spencer said “we will not be out of position on power or price,” so expect the RRP to be more competitive this time.
 With neither Sony nor Microsoft being drawn on price so far, though, it seems like whoever announces first will set the tone for the incoming console generation.

 Xbox One X vs Xbox Series X specs